grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 soo its going to rain and not snow which is good news; no wait, now its snowing 😍

+reading some nonfiction important tech-ish books this week

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem